For Large Employers

 Your employer has chosen to offer multiple plan and network options.
 Some benefits may be different depending on which option you choose.
 The information below explains some of the key differences between the plans and which network is utilized which each.

-To learn more about how each plan works, review the FAQs at the end of the page.
+To learn more about how each plan works, review the FAQs at the end of this page.

 Our employee decision guide makes it easy to choose the right plan by putting all the information you need to know about Sanford Health Plan in one guide.
 This guide includes three simple steps to help you choose a plan that fits your needs, lifestyle and budget.

 Download the Guide

 As a member, you have access to your choice of either our Broad or Focused provider network.
 Search our provider networks to find the best fit for you.